Which set of reagents would convert an alkene to a vicinal diol v... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which set of reagents would convert an to a vicinal diol via syn addition?
+Which set of reagents would convert an alkene to a vicinal diol via syn addition?

 Watch next